Reasons to Use Sampled Statistics Instead of Full Statistics

-Sampled statistics are different from dynamic AMP samples in that you can specify the percentage of rows you want to sample explicitly in a COLLECT STATISTICS (Optimizer Form) request to collect sampled statistics, while the number of AMPs from which dynamic AMP samples are collected and the time when those samples are collected is determined by Teradata Database, not by user choice.
-You can also specify that Teradata Database should determine the sampling percentage of COLLECT STATISTICS samples.
+Sampled statistics are different from dynamic AMP samples in that you can specify the percentage of rows you want to sample explicitly in a COLLECT STATISTICS (Optimizer Form) request to collect sampled statistics, while the number of AMPs from which dynamic AMP samples are collected and the time when those samples are collected is determined by Vantage.
+You can also specify that Vantage should determine the sampling percentage of COLLECT STATISTICS samples.
 Furthermore, sampled statistics produce a full set of collected statistics, while dynamic AMP samples collect only a subset of the statistics that are stored in interval histograms (see Dynamic AMP Sampling for details).

 Statistical sampling is known to be a reliable method of gathering approximate statistical estimates when the appropriate preconditions are met.

 When you use sampled statistics rather than full-table statistics, you are trading time in exchange for what are likely to be less accurate statistics.
 The underlying premise for using sampled statistics is usually that sampled statistics are better than no statistics.